VikParuchuri/texify/README.md

 OCR is complicated, and texify is not perfect.
 Here are some known limitations:

-- It will OCR equations and surrounding text, but is not good for general purpose OCR.
+- Texify will OCR equations and surrounding text, but is not good for general purpose OCR.
 Think sections of a page instead of a whole page.
 - Texify was mostly trained with 96 DPI images, and only at a max 420x420 resolution.
 Very wide or very tall images may not work well.
-- It's English-only for now.
+- It works best with English, although it should support other languages with similar character sets.
-- The output format will be markdown with embedded latex for equations (close to Github flavored markdown).
-It will not be pure latex.
+- The output format will be markdown with embedded LaTeX for equations (close to Github flavored markdown).
+It will not be pure LaTeX.

 # Benchmarks

 Benchmarking OCR quality is hard - you ideally need a parallel corpus that models haven't been trained on.
 I've sampled some images from across a range of sources (web, arxiv, im2latex) to create a representative benchmark set.

-Both Latex-OCR and Texify were trained on parts of this data, so it isn't a perfect benchmark.
-However, it should simulate real-world usage.
+Of these, here is what is known about the training data:

+- Nougat was trained on arxiv.
+- Pix2tex was trained on im2latex and web images.
+- Texify was trained on im2latex and web images.

 ## Running your own benchmarks